The Early Years

 And this is the story of us all.
 We are born, we are filled with pure love, enthusiasm, spontaneity and joy, and slowly, life wears us down.
 Life makes us stop believing in our dreams, life makes us think that ‘this is it’, that we don’t deserve more, we don’t deserve to shine as we once did as children.
 And this is simply not true.

-Life is the most precious gift, and we have to honour that gift daily, by living the fullest, most exciting, daring, courageous and fulfilling lives we can imagine – with our crazy, limitless, unedited childhood imagination, not that of a worn-down adult.
+Life is the most precious gift, and we have to honour that gift daily, by living the fullest, most exciting, daring, courageous and fulfilling lives we can imagine – shaped not by our rational, sensible, adult intellect, but by our crazy, limitless, unedited childhood imagination, that hasn’t forgotten how to dream.